 105.20 MONITORING DEPARTMENT RADIO FREQUENCIES.
 Communications Division shall monitor Department radio frequencies and shall publish a quarterly report on radio frequency abuse.
 Specific violations shall be brought to the attention of concerned commanding officers.

 Note: Administrative Unit, Detective Support and Vice Division, shall also monitor tactical frequencies and shall report any frequency abuse to the Commanding Officer, Communications Division.

 110. RADIO UNIT DESIGNATIONS.

 110.10 STAFF UNIT DESIGNATIONS.
 Staff radio designations are not reflective of staff succession of command.
 Staff units shall be identified as follows:

 110.20 NONGEOGRAPHIC DIVISION UNIT DESIGNATIONS.
-Division commanding officer units shall be identified by the word “Commander” followed by the number and/or letter(s) of the respective Area/division.
-All other personnel shall be identified by the number and/or letter(s) of their respective Area/division followed by the numerical designation assigned by the Commanding Officer.
+Division commanding officer units will be identified by the word “Commander” followed by the number and/or letter(s) of the respective Area/division.
+All other personnel will be identified by the number and/or letter(s) of their respective Area/division followed by the numerical designation assigned by the Commanding Officer.

 *Chief of Police

 *Chief of Staff